jewelbritton/Pedestrian-Footfall-Melbourne/README.md

 To fully analyze the Footfall Sensor dataset, the first step was to perform a time series analysis for each sensor.
 This allowed me to better understand trends in each sensor and see how accurately I could forecast future footfall based on past counts and trends.

-Here is two sensors that had valid records for the entire period 2011-2019: <br />
+Here are two sensors that had valid records for the entire period 2011-2019: <br />
 <img src = "visuals/sensors 2 and 9.png" width = "700">

 ### Trends